 I can’t stress this enough.
 In nearly every single lab in the country, and internationally, there’s this thing called a lab meeting, and it’s integral to the success and growth of the lab.
 Typically, these are weekly meetings with your lab partners, colleagues, and other educated individuals inside (and outside!) your area of expertise.
 In these like-minded gatherings, colleagues collaborate on how to improve collectively, individually and to offer cross-expert guidance and feedback.
 They exist for the sole purpose of sharing and discussing results, asking questions, and refining methodology - all for the single, combined purpose, of becoming and sharing, the best possible science.

 In the intuitive world, this is called a classroom, a mentorship program or a development circle.
-And we have all of these options available to you.

 With love on your journey,